yjw071218/hangman/README_en.md

 ## Features
 - **Multiple Categories**:
     - Categories include **Animals**, **Fruits**, **Technology**, and more.
 Each category contains a list of words with different difficulty levels.
 Players can freely choose a category to play.
-    - Categories contain words with varying difficulty levels (Easy, Medium, Hard, Extreme), so players can challenge themselves.
+    - Categories contain words with varying difficulty levels (Easy, Medium, Hard, Extreme), but difficulty levels are randomly selected.

 - **Difficulty Levels**:
     - Easy words offer 1000 points, while Extreme words offer 4000 points.